orestbida/cookieconsent/docs/reference/configuration-reference.md

 ## revision

+Manages consent revisions; useful if you'd like to ask your users again for consent after a change in your cookie/privacy policy.

 - **Type**: `number`
 - **Default**: `0`

-Manages consent revisions — which is useful in case you've modified your scripts or your cookie/privacy policy.
+- **Details**

     The default value `0` means that revision management is disabled.
 You can set any number different from 0 in order to enable it.
 Check out the dedicated [revision management](/advanced/revision-management.html) section.

 ## manageScriptTags